-We will exhibit respect for faculty, staff, colleagues and others, including hospital personnel, guests and members of the general public.
-This respect should be demonstrated by punctuality in relationships with patients and peers, prompt execution of reasonable instructions, and deference to those with superior knowledge, experience or capabilities.
-In addition, we should make every effort to maintain an even disposition, display a judicious use of others' time, and handle private information maturely.

-We should express views in a calm, respectful and mature manner when in disagreement with another individual, understanding that a mutual agreement will not always be reached.
+We will exhibit respect for faculty, staff, colleagues, and other members of the veterinary health care team.
+This respect will be demonstrated by professional conduct in mannerism, conversation, and relationships.
+We strive to understand the role and responsibility as well as importance of our peers, colleagues, and team members.
+We promise to make every effort to maintain an even disposition, display a judicious use of others' time, and handle private information maturely.
+We will work to express views in a calm, respectful and mature manner when in disagreement with another individual, understanding that a mutual agreement will not always be reached.
 Confrontations of such nature will be carried out in a private location as soon as time permits.